zenstackhq/zenstack-docs/blog/ocp/index.md

 type contentType = 'Post' | 'Video' | ...
 ```

 Now, you don't need to worry about mismatches between the UI component name and the concrete type name defined in the schema.
-For instance, if you add a new `Video` type to the schema, but you haven't added a UI component with the exact same name in `content-components.tsx`, TypeScript is smart enough to let you know it:
+For instance, if you add a new `Video` type to the schema, but you haven't added a UI component with the same name in `content-components.tsx`, TypeScript is smart enough to let you know it:

 ```tsx
 Property 'Video' does not exist on type 'typeof import("/content-components")'.